getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Summary

-Numbers in JavaScript include both "integers" and "floating point" values.
+Numbers in JavaScript include both "integers" and floating point values.

 Several special values are defined within the primitive types.